Posts

 Image

 Terry Reid, 1973 Photo by Ian Dickson Upon returning from a tour in the UK, Aretha Franklin reportedly said: “There are only three things happening in England: The Rolling Stones, The Beatles, and Terry Reid.”
 The person who hipped me to Terry (I think some time in 2007) dropped that little nugget on me.
 All I could think was that he was in pretty good company.
 Doing a deep dive into his catalog, as well as archival live recordings, I discovered an un-parallelled artist.
-A songwriter who could be wistful, yearning, and humorous at the same time, and a vocalist was powerful, emotive, percussive, with just the most inventive phrasing I had ever heard.
+A songwriter who could be wistful, yearning, and humorous at the same time, and a vocalist who was powerful, emotive, percussive, with just the most inventive phrasing I had ever heard.
 News came down that he passed away yesterday and obviously, I had to pay some sort of tribute.
 I hope the songs that I played whetted the appetite of anyone listening who was not previously familiar with this incredibly underrated artist.
 What else?
-There was a “What’s New, Pussycat?” med...
+There was a “What’s New, Pussycat?”...